RyanAustin99/Odin-Recipes/README.md

 In this project, I am using basic html to demonstrate various skills I have learned such as:

-         1. What the basic structure for a html webpage looks like
+         1. What the basic structure for an html webpage looks like
          2. How to create a boilerplate
          3. The usage of relative links in a new tab
          4. Uploading images with alternate text